-2. Saying something to another person that is considered inappropriate, insulting, or too personal.
+2. Something said that is considered inappropriate, insulting, or too personal.

 The Origin Of ‘Hit Below The Belt’

-Sometimes, a person might say something that’s described as being a “low blow,” or a “hit below the belt.”
-Typically what that means is that the person’s words were considered to be uncalled for, or unnecessary; the person crossed the line, perhaps getting too personal with what they said.
-How did this saying acquire such a meaning, and where does it come from?
+Sometimes, a person might say that something was a “low blow” or a “hit below the belt.”
+Usually, this means that something was said that is inappropriate, unfair, or uncalled for.
+How did this saying acquire such a meaning and where did it come from?

-The earliest that I could find this expression is around the mid 19th century, and as the following quote shows, it was indeed a term used in fighting/boxing.
+Anyway, the earliest I could find this expression in print is the mid 19th century.
+As the following quote shows, it was indeed a term used in fighting/boxing.
 This example is from the Bell’s Life In London And Sporting Chronicle newspaper, 1841: